 Thousands of furnished rentals to book online

 Malaga is the gateway to Spain’s top holiday resorts, but it’s also one of the oldest, and most cultural cities in Europe.
 This port city offers incredible all year round weather, with the sun shining no matter the month.
 Offering an eclectic range of art galleries, exceptional restaurants, and affordable living, there’s little wonder so many people want to live in this Andalusian hotspot.
 Apartments in Malaga, Spain, are much sought after, but there are select Malaga flats available.
 Rent costs are reasonable, especially compared to other major European cities.
 Malaga apartments for rent long term are a little harder to find.
 But with Nestpick, finding your home in Malaga couldn’t be simpler.

 Malaga is one of the most diverse cities in Spain, making a great place to live for citizens from across the globe.
 With some of the best food in the whole of Andalucia, great shopping, and an art scene that would make Parisian’s jealous, moving to Malaga, Spain, might be the best decision you’ll ever make.
 Whether you’re a student, an expat, or a retiree, Malaga has plenty to offer.
 Once you’re here, you’ll find yourself feeling right at home.Getting to Malaga is simple and easy too.
 This thanks to the city’s excellent transport links.
 With the new high-speed railway from Madrid taking just 2.5 hours, and connections from Malaga Airport taking a matter of minutes, it really couldn’t be easier to get to your new Nestpick flat.

 Ciudad Jardin, or the Garden City, is the third district of Malaga.
 Located north of the city centre Ciudad Jardin has a real sense of community embedded within its culture.
 The area isn’t well known to expats, but it offers plenty of facilities.
 These include the Ciudad Jardin Spots Gym Malaga, the Pharmacy Ciudad Jardin Malaga, and the Ciudad Jardin Health Centre Malaga.
 If you live in Ciudad Jardin, you’ll have all your amenities close to hand.
 For culture and commerce, Ciudad Jardin has fantastic local eateries.
 Marisquería Málaga Doramar cooks the best local seafood in the city, whilst the Restaurante Los Curros is a family-friendly community hub.
 Perfect for mingling with the locals.
 The historical botanical gardens are also great for weekend picnics, letting you soak up all the Malaga sunshine.
 Apartments in this area are hard to find as most are taken by locals.
 But with rent with Nestpick, and you’ll be able to find high-quality flats, at affordable prices.

 Located 35km from the city of Malaga, Torre del Mar is a popular district for locals, and expats too.
 Sitting between the spectacular Sierra Nevada mountains, and the stunning blue sea, Torre del Mar is one of the most beautiful parts of Spain.
 The Torre del Mar beaches in Malaga are some of the cleanest, and safest in Europe.
 Combined with the blazing sun, and the lively events that happen in Torre del Mar Malaga, including the Torre del Mar Malaga Festival, it is a breathtaking area to live.The local area exhibits a wide range of restaurants, bars, and shopping.
 Whether you’re searching for a local trinket, or want to indulge in the exquisite Italian food at Bar Italia, Torre del Mar has something from everyone.
 Close by are the historical attractions of Velez-Malaga, whilst the city of Malaga is a short drive away.
 Summer months are lively due to tourists whereas the winter months are peaceful and tranquil.
 It really is the best of both worlds!
-Property to rent in Torre del Mar is relatively inexpensive too.
+Malagas Properties to rent in Torre del Mar are relatively inexpensive too.
 1 bed flats start at €300 per month, ranging up to €600 for a 3 bedroom beachside apartment.

 The University of Malaga is a popular place of study for Spanish, Erasmus, and students from around the World.
 Malaga’s year-round sun, thriving art scene, and low living costs make it a great option for those who want a high-class education, without breaking the bank.
 Few cities in Europe offer the chance to study on the beach all year round.
 This makes Malaga an amazing city for all students.